flutter/website/src/desktop.md

 ## Build a release app

-To generate a release build run one of the following commands:
+To generate a release build,
+run one of the following commands:

 ```terminal
 $ flutter build windows